v-research/knowledgezero/source/_posts/all-work-and-no-play-makes-xss.md

 *Prof. Mann:* Many of you will probably agree on this definition,

 *Us:* Excuse me?!
 That definition contains important other definitions we don't really know or agree on.
 What is a "vulnerability"?
 And what is a "class of vulnerabilities"?
-You also said: "taking advantage of another user's session”, is this necessary?
+You also said: "taking advantage of another user's session", is this necessary?

 *Prof. Mann:* Good observation my young padawan!
 10 points to Gryffindor!
 That is why XSS must be divided into 3 types!